 You may want to read:

 How you evangelize, interact with your culture, lead your wife, parent your kids, pray to God, read your Bible, confess your sins, and relate to your local church are some of the things affected by your understanding of worldliness.
 The Gnostics believed that worldliness was in the world.
 The legalist has a similar perspective.
-They both see the “world” as evil and internal spiritual things as good.
-This understanding is why they both separate from the culture and encourage others to do similarly.
+They both see the “world” (out there) as evil and internal spiritual things as good.
+This understanding is why they separate from the culture and encourage others to do similarly.

-I used to think that worldliness was in the world too, and the logical outworking of my belief and practice was to draw lines between me and my culture.
+I used to think that worldliness was in the world, too, and the logical outworking of my belief and practice was to draw lines between me and my culture.
 I became a separatist from all of those who were not like me.
 I did not learn these things from my observations of Jesus.
 It was my Christian teachers that taught me how to live the life of a legalist.
 They told me about the (contrived) “doctrine of separation.”
 Even though Jesus contextualized Himself in His culture, my mentors motivated me to live differently from Him by separating from those not like me.

 Holding tenaciously to this worldview created problems because I attempted to live in my world as I separated from them, integrated with them, and judged them from my self-righteous pedestal.
 It was not only an awkward relationship, but it was a joyless Christian experience.
 Rule-keepers can’t be joyful unless they are oblivious to how out-of-step they are to God’s Word.

-Christians are supposed to separate from the world, but the first question to ask is where is the worldliness—according to God’s Word—from which they are separating.
-I used to draw the line between me and my culture because I believed that worldliness was “out there” in the community.
+Christians are supposed to separate from the world, but the first question is where the worldliness—according to God’s Word—is from which they are separating.
+I used to draw the line between me and my culture because I believed worldliness was “out there” in the community.
 Today, I draw the line in another place.
 I see that worldliness is in my heart, which is where John and James located it.

 Do not love the world or the things in the world.
 If anyone loves the world, the love of the Father is not in him.
-For all that is in the world—the desires of the flesh and the desires of the eyes and pride of life—is not from the Father but is from the world. – 1 John 2:14-15
+For all that is in the world—the desires of the flesh and the desires of the eyes and pride of life—is not from the Father but is from the world (1 John 2:14-15).

 But each person is tempted when he is lured and enticed by his own desire.
-Then desire when it has conceived gives birth to sin, and sin when it is fully grown brings forth death. – James 1:14-15
+Then desire when it has conceived gives birth to sin, and sin when it is fully grown brings forth death (James 1:14-15).

-Desires, lusts, and pride are born in and flow out of our sinful hearts.
 John and James placed worldliness inside an individual.
 John tells us not to love the world or the things in the world, and then he describes what is in the world by talking about pride, lusts, desires, which are sinful heart attitudes.
+Desires, lusts, and pride are born in and flow out of our sinful hearts.

 John is not teaching me to draw a line between myself and the culture in which I live.
 My primary problem is not about where I go, what I wear, who I hang with, what I say, or the things that I eat and drink.
 Though there are issues in the culture, the most prominent one is what’s inside me.

-Besides missing the mark on where the sin is, if I draw the line between the community and me, I will alienate myself from them, which will keep me from sharing Jesus with them.
+If I draw the line between the community and me, I will alienate myself from them, which will keep me from sharing Jesus with them.
 Christ came to penetrate the world, not to create hedges and barriers between Him and the unsaved.
 I praise God that He did not separate from me since I was one of those sinners that He needed to reach.

 This biblical perspective on worldliness still leaves the question about styles, preferences, and interactions.
 What should I wear?
 Who should be my friends?
 Does modesty matter?
 What about cultural venues?
 Is it okay to get drunk?
 May I watch anything?
 All of these questions are excellent, and you must know how to answer them biblically.